top of page

 WHAT IS HAVASUPAI?

 Havasuapi is a Native American reservation in Arizona, located along the west rim of the Grand Canyon.
-It's home to Supai Village where the native Havasupai people live, surrounded by some of the prettiest waterfalls in the world.
-The area is completely remote - only accessible by helicopter, or hiking down into the canyon - and permits are required to visit.
+It’s home to Supai Village where the native Havasupai people live, surrounded by some of the prettiest waterfalls in the world.
+The remote area can only be accessed by helicopter or a hike down into the canyon.

 PERMITS